Harry B. Macklowe: Personal life

 On January 4, 1959, Macklowe married Linda Burg.
 After over 50 years of marriage in 2016, Burg filed for divorce.
 In 2019 after a contentious, $2 billion divorce, he remarried to Patricia Lazar-Landeau.
 Macklowe put a massive picture of himself and his new wife on the corner of 432 Park Avenue, in what was widely seen as an insult to his former wife.

 Following the high-profile divorce, the pair's extensive collection of artwork from artists such as Alberto Giacometti, Mark Rothko and Cy Twombly was auctioned off by Sotheby's in two parts as part of a court order in November 2021.
-Estimated at around a $600 million value, the first half of the collection sold for even more; at auction, it brought in $676 million.
+Estimated at a $600 million value, the first half of the collection sold for even more; at auction, it brought in $676 million.
 Sotheby's called it the most valuable single-owner auction ever conducted.
 On May 16, 2022, when Sotheby's held part two of the sale, the auction house hit what it called a record for a private art collection sold at auction, bringing the total to $922 million, with fees.

 The Macklowes have two children: William S. Macklowe and Elizabeth Macklowe.
 William replaced his father as President of Macklowe Properties in 2008.
 He and his wife belong to the Jewish Center of the Hamptons synagogue.
 In 1993, William married and divorced the American fashion designer Tory Burch.
 In 2004, William married Julie Lerner in a Jewish ceremony at the Metropolitan Club in New York City.
 Elizabeth was married to and divorced from Kent Swig, son of fellow real estate developer Melvin Swig.